Paul is Manager of Citizen Science and Expeditions

 Before coming to the Australian Museum he worked for the NSW Department of Agriculture, monitoring cropping and clearing in western NSW using satellite imagery and Geographic Information Systems (GIS) and for the NSW National Parks and Wildlife Service, researching methods for identifying native vegetation alteration using remote sensing, and applying GIS to conservation planning and natural resource management.

-Paul has a Bachelor of Science in Botany and a Master of Science in Remote Sensing. at the National Parks and Wildlife Service.
+Paul has a Bachelor of Science in Botany and a Master of Science in Remote Sensing.

 Paul was the recipient of the highly regarded Ebbe Nielsen Prize from the Global Biodiversity Information Facility in 2007 for his innovative work in biodiversity informatics.